marissahalim/marissahalim.github.io/projects/project-1.md

   - working with clients
   - communication
   - Adobe Illustrator
-summary: I designed and produced shirts and sweatpants for my water polo team in high school.
+summary: Design and production of shirts and sweatpants for a high school water polo team.
 ---

 <div class="ui small rounded images">